Tips on Filling Out Form I-134 for the K-1 Fiance Visa

 Paragraph 1: The U.S. citizen petitioner and sponsor must fill in his or her name and address.

 Question 1: If the U.S. sponsor was born in the U.S., then it is enough to fill in the first portion of this question, giving information about the date and place of birth.
-Sponsors who become U.S. citizens by other means, such as through naturalization or derivation through citizen parents, must fill in one of the remaining lines explaining this.
-(Note that you should NOT be choosing item d; this is only for green card holders.
+Sponsors who become U.S. citizens by other means, such as through naturalization or derivation through citizen parents, must answer question a., b., or c.
+(You should NOT be answering question d or e; these are for people who are not U.S. citizens when they use the Form I-134 for other purposes.
 If you don't have U.S. citizenship, you don't qualify to sponsor someone for a K-1 visa.)

 Question 2: The U.S. sponsor must state his or her age and the date since which he or she has lived in the United States.

-On the next set of lines, the U.S. citizen enters his or her income and assets.
+The U.S. citizen enters his or her income and assets in this section of the form.
 If the U.S. citizen’s income is sufficient for the Form I-134, the Department of State will not care about the citizen’s assets, so the U.S. citizen won’t really need to list each and every asset.
 The questions about assets become more important when the U.S. citizen’s income does not meet the Poverty Guidelines levels.

 The question about the amount “on deposit in savings banks in the United States” can be a little confusing; it is acceptable to state amounts in checking accounts.
 For “personal property,” the U.S. citizen doesn’t need to consider the value of every item he or she owns.
 An approximate total value of cars, jewelry, appliances (stereo, television, refrigerator), cameras, and other equipment will do.
 Nor does the citizen have to supply proof of their ownership—yet.
 But when it comes time for the green card application in the United States, the U.S. citizen sponsor will have to provide proof of ownership of any assets that he or she uses to show financial capacity—so be sure not to exaggerate on Form I-134.

-Question 8: Anyone whom the sponsor has listed on his/her tax returns should be entered here.
+Question 8: Anyone whom the sponsor has listed as a dependent on his/her tax returns should be included here, along with anyone else whom the sponsor is supporting financially.
+If you need more space, attach a continuation sheet.

 Question 9: This question attempts to find out whether the U.S. citizen is overextending him or herself financially.
 If he or she has filled out this form or Form I-864 (the Affidavit of Support used in green card applications) on behalf of any other immigrant, these lines should be filled in.